domainsofapp/domainsofapp.github.io/_posts/2017-05-21-waiter-jokes.md

 ## My Own Stupid Non-waiter Joke
 Me: I have a long-distance girlfriend.
 Friend: Oh yea?
 Me: Yea.
-I'm not sure what she looks like, though, because she is so far away that the light of her image has not reached me yet.
+I'm not sure what she looks like, though; she's so far away the light of her image and sound of her voice haven't reached me yet.

 ## From Giri/Haji aka Duty/Shame
 Rodney: Know what the secret to a long marriage is?